Ratnik (program)

 Ratnik (Ратник) is a Russian future infantry combat system.
 Some components, including the communication systems and night vision technologies, have extremely limited military distribution.
 It is designed to improve the connectivity and combat effectiveness of combat personnel in the Russian Armed Forces.
 Improvements include modernised body armour, a helmet with a special eye monitor (thermal, night vision monocular, flashlight), communication systems, and special headphones.
 It includes 10 subsystems and 59 individual items.

-An improved "Sotnik" system is expected in 2025.
+An improved "Sotnik" system was expected in 2025.